 B. A cancellation fee may be assessed when charter reservations are not cancelled at least 48 hours in advance.

 A. Campus bus and special transportation services are provided by the Capital Area Transportation Authority.
 Such services include daily transit buses, evening fixed bus route service, later-evening demand response buses, parking shuttle and paratransit buses.
 Questions regarding these services should be directed to CATA.
 CATA is located at 4615 Tranter Drive, Lansing, Mich., and can be reached by telephone at (517) 394-1100 or Fax (517) 394-3733.
 Specific questions regarding paratransit bus services may also be directed to the Resource Center for Persons with Disabilities (telephone: (517) 353-9642).
 For information about using employee MSU ID cards as bus passes, visit the ID Office website.

 V. Service Garage

 VI.
-Fuel services
+Fuel services and Car Wash

 The MSU Purchasing department’s Capital Asset Management office maintains a listing of vehicles for insurance purposes (See Manual of Business Procedures, Section 224).